Skip to main content

 E-mail: [email protected]

-Since 2015, Rachel has led an Executive Coaching practice with cross-industry clientele, empowering individuals and teams to drive greater impact through enhanced leadership capabilities, including confidence and presence, communication and presentation skills, and effective networking.
+Since 2015, Rachel has led an Executive Coaching practice with cross-industry clientele, empowering individuals and teams to drive greater impact through enhanced leadership capabilities, including confidence and presence, communication and presentation skills, and effective stakeholder management.
 Rachel has coached clients ranging from formerly incarcerated entrepreneurs to United States presidential candidates.

-Rachel spent many years training and working as an actor, with experiences across theater, TV, and film.
-Her background in the performing arts coupled with her experience supporting a wide array of clients, contributes to her unique coaching style.
+Rachel’s early career as a professionally trained actor, with work across theater, TV, and film, combined with her experience in both academia and corporate settings supporting a wide array of clients, contributes to her unique coaching style.

-Rachel received a Masters degree in Human Development and Psychology from Harvard University, a graduate certification in Executive Coaching from Columbia University, as well as a BA in American Studies and Sociology from Kenyon College.
-She lives in New York.
+She holds a Masters degree in Human Development and Psychology from Harvard, a graduate certificate in Executive Coaching from Columbia University, and a Bachelors degree in American Studies and Sociology from Kenyon College.

 All Activities